When you’re signing up for health insurance at work, you may see the acronym “HSA” and wonder to yourself, “What is a health savings account?”

 The reality is that those best served by HSAs are people who are disciplined about putting money aside in savings to fund the HSA — and who are fairly healthy and rarely go to the doctor.

-On the other hand, if you struggle to pay your monthly bills, have no savings or have a significant ongoing illness, you probably shouldn’t open a HSA.
+On the other hand, if you struggle to pay your monthly bills, have no savings or have a significant ongoing illness, the HSA probably isn’t the best choice for you.